paulirotta/async_cargo_mcp/README.md

 After installing `async_cargo_mcp`, you save development time by enabling your LLM to launch background Rust Cargo operations while continuing to think or update planning documents.
 LLMs can choose synchronous or asynchronous execution.
 For long-running tasks, asynchronous operations let the LLM proceed with other work while this tool builds and tests in the background.
 Callbacks are part of the MCP specification.
 The implementation uses [Anthropic's official `rmcp` Rust SDK](https://github.com/modelcontextprotocol/rust-sdk).

+## Golden rules for LLM agents

+1) Always use async_cargo_mcp MCP tools for ALL cargo operations.
+Do not run cargo in a terminal.
+2) For builds/tests >1s, set enable_async_notifications=true to multitask while work runs.
+3) After starting an async operation, you MUST call mcp_async_cargo_m_wait to retrieve results before making decisions.
+Wait only for the specific operation(s) you need next.

 ## Features

 - **Walk and chew gum at the same time**: Long-running cargo commands immediately free the LLM for other tasks.
 The MCP tool uses callbacks to notifify when the task is done.
 It encourages the LLM to multitask to save wall clock time, but works smoothly if it chooses not to.